kubocd/kubocd-infra-sa/clusters/CLUSTERS.md

 # kubo2:

-A cluster with system auto bootstrap as a demo sandbox kubocd v0.2.1
+A cluster with system auto bootstrap to support kubauth in dev mode (Running on host)

 # kubo3:

-To work on kubauth.
+To have a SKAS reference deployment
 Auto bootstrap with base system

 # kubo4